PritiLohra/Amazon_clone/README.md

 # Amazon-Clone-01

-A frontend clone of the E-commerce website Amazon.
-This project is created using HTML, CSS, and Vanilla JavaScript.
+This is a frontend clone of the website Amazon.
 The page is optimized for larger screens such as laptops and PCs.

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
 - CSS Animations
 - JavaScript